dshanke/autotrade/lesson2.md

 * Function in python
   * Think of it as a book library.
   * Anybody who has access to the library can borrow a book, read the book and then return it back to the library
-  * If a book already exist then you do not need to write the exactly same thing function is similar in nature.
+  * If a book already exist then you do not need to write the exactly same thing.
+ A function is similar in nature.
 Once a programmer writes a function, he can use the function any number of times as long he has access to that function.

 ```
 def print_hello():